Trainees

 The teaching programme mirrors the FRCS Urology curriculum, and all topics are covered over two years.
 The highlights of the teaching programme include “free” attendance at the Royal Marsden, Royal Society of Medicine and Epsom Andrology Meetings.
 These are delivered by experts from the UK, and often feature international speakers.

-In addition, for the past few years, additional laparoscopic training days have been added to the calendar for trainees.
+In addition, for the past few years, additional laparoscopic & surgical simulation training days have been added to the training programme, partly as a result of a drive from the trainees themselvess.
 Attendance at the teaching programme is mandatory, and all hospitals within the rotation protect the Friday teaching time to ensure that no clinical activities are booked.

 At the end of each year, there is an in-house, written exam and mini-viva.